MiN1One/MiN1One/README.md

 # console.log("Hello World!:wave:")

-My name is Nodirbek Ulashev, software engineer with a love for creating functional products that benefit people's lives and solve business problems.
+My name is Nodirbek Ulashev, a Software Engineer with a love for creating functional products that benefit people's lives and solve business problems.

 ## About Me :computer: